cuthbertLab/music21/music21/doc/html/_sources/moduleBase.txt

         .. method:: getOffsetBySite(site)

             For a given site return its offset.
+The None site is permitted.

             >>> class Mock(Music21Object): pass
             >>> aSite = Mock()